s-damian/rust-solana-wallet/README.md

 > Command with arguments: cargo run -- send ```RECIPIENT``` ```AMOUNT```

-This command allows you to sign a transaction leaving your wallet to a destination address.
+This command allows you to sign an outgoing transaction from your wallet to a destination address.

 **Example** to send ```0.002``` SOLs (```2000000``` lamports) to recipient address ```EMLY3VvNZ41yMWyPQy2AiEfJTPpZdzeGNG5zaaq3Lihb```.